We all think we know the classic Nike marketing strategy.

 Instead, he sold jogging and all of the benefits that came with it.
 This should make us pause as marketers.
 Instead of selling our products we should be selling the benefits that products like ours promote.
 Running shoes matter to people who jog, so selling them on jogging is always a good first step.

 The same goes for us here at CoSchedule.
-We are a content marketing and planning tool.
-The more people that use content to market their business, the more copies of our software we sell.
+We sell a family of marketing software products that help marketing teams get organized and do better work.
+The more people that need to organize and plan their business marketing operations, the more copies of our software we sell.
 We also gain the added benefit of understanding why our customers buy what we are selling in the first place.

 Good Content Marketing Doesn't Sell, It Spreads